romanf-dev/actinium/doc/5-api.md

 Privileged code is responsible for platform initialization, creation of actors and channels and interrupt redirection.

-Initialization of the global data, runqueues, etc.
+Initialization of the global data, runqueues, etc. This function must be called on every CPU in the multiprocessor system.

         void ac_context_init();

 Set stack for priority specified.
 Pointer/size are subject for MPU
 restrictions: memory must be power-2-sized and aligned to its size.
+This function sets stack on calling CPU so on multi-CPU system it must be called on every CPU and for every priority used on that CPU.

         void ac_context_stack_set(
             unsigned int priority,